Damigah/Web-App-DevOps-Project/README.md

  - networking_resource_group_name: Resource group name for the network aspects of the AKS cluster.
  - aks_nsg_id: Identity for the network security group.

-After configuring the settings, you initalise the directory using **terraform init**.
-The set up will be on the main branch in the **networking directory**.
+After configuring the settings, you initalise the directory using `terraform init`.
+The set up will be on the main branch in the `networking` directory.

 **Defining AKS-Cluster**